dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

 Systems Theory is all about feedback loops.
 It's a powerful, but simple science of modeling processes with feedback loops... basically.
-If you know a lot about Systems theory.
+If you know a lot about Systems theory... (you'll know i have almost zero knowledge in this subject)

 ...